-UNEXPECTED KERNEL MODE TRAP is a Blue Screen of Death error that is caused by hardware failure or by incompatible driver.
-If you didn’t have any of these issues on previous versions of Windows then the issue isn’t caused by hardware, it’s probably incompatible driver.
+UNEXPECTED KERNEL MODE TRAP is a Blue Screen of Death error that is caused by hardware failure or by the incompatible driver.
+If you didn’t have any of these issues on previous versions of Windows then the issue isn’t caused by hardware, it’s the probably incompatible driver.

 In some cases, this error can be caused if your component connectors are covered in dust, so you’ll need to remove them and clean them properly before connecting them again.

 If your computer is under warranty or you don’t know how to do it, it’s best to hire an expert to do it for you.
 But if this issue started appearing after you’ve switched to Windows 10, it’s most likely a driver issue, so let’s see how to fix it.

 UNEXPECTED KERNEL MODE TRAP can be an annoying error, and users reported the following issues as well: